 | | |

-I am one of those teachers that if at all possible, I want my routine and schedule for the day to remain the same whenever possible.
+I am one of those teachers who, if at all possible, want my routine and schedule for the day to remain the same whenever possible.
 So for that reason, on Halloween Day, my morning looks very similar to every other day.
-For little ones, routines are key and they fare better when their day seems familiar and predictable.
-Of course, depending on the year, I may have specials to work around but in general, my day will look like the following:
+For little ones, routines are key, and they fare better when their day seems familiar and predictable.
+Of course, depending on the year, I may have specials to work around, but in general, my day will look like the following:

 • 8:35-9:05 Breakfast and Morning Work Stations